Essentials for good health

 - Congestive heart failure, D-vitamin reducing associated inflammation.

 - Premenstrual Syndrome (along with deficiency in Magnesium)

-- Polycystic Ovary Syndrome - corrected fully with treatment
+- Polycystic Ovary Syndrome - can be corrected with D3 treatment

 - Glucose intolerance, increasing the risk for Diabetes II